NorwegianVeterinaryInstitute/BioinfTraining/R_trees.md

 It is possible to import trees that were created which clustering/phylogenetic softwares.
 The [`treeio` package](https://bioconductor.org/packages/release/bioc/html/treeio.html), that has been developped from parsing different trees format into R.
 And have been designed to import both tree and metadata associated with the tree.

-- [ ] can we check if treeio is automatically imported with ggtree?

 As written in [data Integration, Manipulation and Visualisation of phylogenetic trees] in chapter: [linking ananotation data to tree with tidytree](https://yulab-smu.github.io/treedata-book/chapter7.html)